epsilonrt/piduino/README.md

     sudo apt install libpiduino-dev piduino-utils

 This repository provides Piduino packages for `armhf` and `arm64` architectures.
+In the above commands, the repository is a Debian Stretch distribution, but you can also choose Ubuntu Xenial or Bionic by replacing `stretch` with `xenial` or `bionic`.
+It may be necessary to install the `software-properties-common` package on Xenial for use `add-apt-repository`.

 If you want to build from sources, you can follow the [Wiki](https://github.com/epsilonrt/piduino/wiki/Build-from-source).